anilCSE/gaia/docs/DOCS_README.md

 # Updating the docs

-If you want to open a PR on Gaia to update the documentation, please follow the guidelines in the [`CONTRIBUTING.md`](https://github.com/cosmos/gaia/tree/master/CONTRIBUTING.md)
+If you want to open a PR on Aneka to update the documentation, please follow the guidelines in the [`CONTRIBUTING.md`](https://github.com/vitwit/aneka/tree/master/CONTRIBUTING.md)

 ## Docs Build Workflow

-The documentation for Gaia is hosted at:
+The documentation for Aneka is hosted at:

 - https://hub.cosmos.network/docs/

-built from the files in this (`/docs`) directory for [master](https://github.com/cosmos/gaia/tree/master/docs)
+built from the files in this (`/docs`) directory for [master](https://github.com/vitwit/aneka/tree/master/docs)

 ### How It Works